EmDrive: Dresden University of Technology

-Tests in space
+Abandoned plans for tests in space

+Since 2016, a few groups have raise funds for planned tests of EM drives or similar devices in space.
+As of 2025, there is no independent confirmation that any such device as gone to space, as none of the groups have published updates or technical details about the tests.

-In August 2016, Cannae announced plans to launch its thruster on a 6U cubesat which they would run for 6 months to observe how it functions in space.
-Cannae formed a company called Theseus for the venture and partnered with LAI International and SpaceQuest Ltd. to launch the satellite.
-As of 2022, no launch date has yet been announced.
+In August 2016, Cannae announced plans to launch a thruster on a cubesat which they would run for 6 months to observe how it functions in space.
+As of 2025, no launch details had been announced.

 In December 2016, Yue Chen told a reporter at China's Science and Technology Daily that his team would test an EmDrive in orbit.
 Chen claimed their prototype's thrust was at the "micronewton to millinewton level", which would have to be scaled up to at least 100–1000 millinewtons for a chance of conclusive experimental results.
-Despite this, he said his goal was to validate the drive if possible, and make such technology available for satellite engineering "as quickly as possible".
 After 2017, no further updates were announced.

+In 2023, a new company, IVO Limited, claimed to be developing a similar drive, which they would test in space later that year on a cubesat, but in the end did not do so.